The Great Root Bear: International adoption

-Before long, The Great Root Bear was adopted by the American A&W chain, as well as the restaurants it operated in Asia.
-In the United States alone, the previous A&W mascots, the Burger Family, were phased out beginning in 1973.
+Before long, the Great Root Bear was adopted by the American A&W chain and its restaurants in Asia.
+In the United States, the previous A&W mascots, the Burger Family, were phased out beginning in 1973.
 Although, according to A&W, Rooty was "born" on June 19, 1974, earlier press materials given to franchisees claim that he was "born" in September 1973.
 The costume, with an animated-style appearance, was designed by the same company that made costumes for Disneyland.
 The design cost $25,000.

 The Great Root Bear soon began making public appearances, including television performances, visits to hospitals and schools, and events at the chain's restaurants, especially starting in the summer season of 1974.
 He also took part in activities related to the Easterseals Telethon in 1976 and 1977.
 Restaurants handed out Great Root Bear-branded Hocus-Pocus Magic Kits during the campaign.

-By 1976, the mascot had become successful, and merchandise such as straws featuring the bear was made available.
+By 1976, the mascot had become successful, and merchandise such as straws featuring the bear was available.
 A hand puppet of the bear was introduced in during the 1977 Christmas season.
 In 1978, the company's newsletter, the A&W News Dispenser, was renamed A&W News Bearer.
 At birthday parties hosted at its restaurants, balloons were called "bearloons" and straws "bearstraws".
 Beginning in 1975, A&W printed coupons known as "The Great Root Bear Buck" (now "Bear Bucks"), modeled after U.S. dollar notes with Rooty's face in the center.

 Until 2012, the mascot had no official given name.
-In its first year of usage in the United States, a franchisee in Walla Walla named him "Rudy" in a newspaper advertisement for take-home gallons of root beer, a name similar to the current Rooty..
+In its first year of usage in the United States, a franchisee in Walla Walla named him "Rudy" in a newspaper advertisement for take-home gallons of root beer, a name similar to the current Rooty.

 The bear also lent his name to a playground at restaurants in Malaysia starting in 1990, Bearland.
 By early 2004, the Bearland playground had lost most of its attractions.